dariopellegrini/Spike/README.md

         get() {
             return when(this) {
                 is GetShows             -> SpikeMethod.GET
-                is GetSingleShow        -> SpikeMethod.GET
-                is GetPeople            -> SpikeMethod.GET
                 is GetShowInformation   -> SpikeMethod.GET
-                is GetEdisodesByNumber  -> SpikeMethod.GET
                 is AddShow              -> SpikeMethod.POST
                 is UpdateShow           -> SpikeMethod.PATCH
                 is DeleteShow           -> SpikeMethod.DELETE